 Topics by Author

 Figure 2 illustrates the topic proportions of a selection of 18 authors who have contributed the most articles to CDI, whose work in CDI has been the most highly cited, and/or who appear as authors on this paper and have published in the journal.
-This figure is based only on the articles for which these authors appear first in the list of authors, to more specifically reflect their particular research interests.
-The “conceptual fingerprint” offered by the STM clearly shows the scholarly interests of each author, as well as identifying which have broad interests (e.g., Akkermans, Baruch, Donald) and which are more specialised (e.g., Arthur, Jawahar, Scheufeli).
+This figure is based only on the articles for which these authors appear first in the list of authors, to reflect their particular research interests more specifically.
+The conceptual fingerprint offered by the STM clearly shows the scholarly interests of each author, as well as identifying which have broader interests (e.g., Akkermans, Baruch, Donald) and which are more specialised (e.g., Arthur, Jawahar, Scheufeli).

 INSERT FIGURE 2 HERE